speudusa/intro-to-programming-csharp-wiki/Lesson-2-(Booleans-&-Conditionals-&-Debugging).md

-# Lesson 2: Conditionals and Debugging
+# Lesson 2: Booleans, Conditionals, and Debugging

 ## In the prep work for this lesson, the students learned: